 In the Keboola Connection platform, most of the data processing functions are implemented in Components.
-Components are divided into three main categories:
+Components are divided into four main categories:

 All components, regardless of their category, behave the same way.
 To use a component, you have to create a configuration first.
 A configuration is used to set the necessary parameters for each component (e.g., credentials and other specification of what to do).
 Then it can be run — a job is created and does the actual work.